- Energy-efficient living

 If you’re building or renovating, see if you can add well-designed windows or skylights to bring more sunlight into your home.
 Properly designed, these additions won’t make your home too hot in summer and can help to warm your home in winter.

 Light tubes are another cost-effective option to replace the need for interior lighting and make the most of natural light.
 A light tube or pipe is used to bring daylight from the exterior of your home inside and can easily be retrofitted to lighten existing dark rooms or fitted at the time of building.
 This technology avoids some of the disadvantages associated with conventional skylights and may be cheaper to install.

 You might also think about painting your interior walls light colours, especially in the south-facing rooms.
 This will reflect more light inside your home and reduce the need for artificial lighting.

-Good quality LED lighting can provide excellent illumination in a range of household situations.
+LED lighting is generally the most efficient lighting technology you can buy for your home.
+It can also provide excellent illumination in a range of household situations.
 LED lighting technology offers useful alternatives to some traditional lighting technologies such as halogen downlights.

 Things to know about LEDs:

 LEDs are 4 to 7 times more efficient than the typical incandescent or halogen equivalent.

 LEDs have a lifetime of 15,000 to 50,000 hours.

 LEDs last 5 to 10 times longer than a halogen bulb.